-Captain Drake's success in this expedition, together wich his honourable behaviour towards his owners, gained him a high reputation; and the use he made of his riches a still higher: For, fitting out 3 stout frigates at his own expence, he tailed with them to Ireland, where, under Walter, Earl of Essex, he served as a volunteer, and displayed great bravery.
-After the death of his noble patron, he returned to England; where Sir Christopher Hatton, who was then Vice-Chamberlain to Queen Elizabeth, a Privy Counsellor, and a great favourite, became his patron,, and introduced him to her Majesty.- By this means he acquired a capacity of undertaking that grand expedition which will immortalize 1 is name in the naval history of Britain.
+Captain Drake's success in this expedition, together with his honourable behaviour towards his owners, gained him a ligh reputation; and the use he made of his riches a still higher: For, fitting out 3 stout frigates at his own expence, he sailed with them to Ireland, where, under Walter, Earl of Essex, he served as a volunteer, and displayed great bravery.
+After the death of his nable patron, he returned to England where Sir Christopher Hatton, who was then Vice Chamberlain to Queen Elizabeth, a Privy Counsellor, and a great favourite, became his patron, and introduced him to her Majesty-By this means he acquired a capacity of undertaking that grand expedition which will immortalize his name in the naval sistory of Britain.

-His first proposal was a voyage to the South-Seas, through the straits of M-gellan, which was what no Englishman had ever hitherto attempted.
-This project was well received at Court, and I a short time Drake saw himself at the height of his wishes; for in his former voyage having had a distant prospect of the South-Seas, he put up an ardent prayer to GOD, that he might sail au Et glish ship in them, which he now found an opportunity of attempting, the Queen's permission furnishing him with the means, and his own fame quickly drawing to him a sufficient force.
+His first proposal was a voyage to the South-Seas, through the straits of Magellan, which was what no Euglishman had ever hitheup attempted.
+This project was well received at Court, and in a short time Drake saw himself at the height of his wishes; for in his former voyage having had a distant prospect of the South-Seas, he put up an ardent prayer to GOD, that he might sail au Euglish ship in them, which he now found an opportunity of attempting, the Queen's permission furnishing him with the means, and his own fame quickly drawing to him a sufficient force.